The Portico Library: Prizes

 The Portico Library, in conjunction with its cultural partners and funders, hosts a series of literary prizes throughout the year to celebrate writers and poets from Northern England and beyond.
 The Portico Prize for Literature was established in 1985 and awarded biennially to a work of fiction or poetry and a work of non-fiction set wholly or mainly in the north of England.
 The library launched the Sadie Massey Award to celebrate the North West's young writers in 2015.

+Recipients

 Notable members

 The library's first chairman was John Ferriar and its secretary was Peter Mark Roget.
 Other notable members include John Dalton, Reverend William Gaskell, Sir Robert Peel and more recently Eric Cantona.
+Many of the membership have overlapped with that of the Manchester Literary and Philosophical Society.